 Current Research and Scholarly Interests

-How do cells maintain or alter quiescent, proliferative, or differentiated states?
-Once a cell becomes specialized for function in a particular tissue, that differentiated state is stable, yet the molecular mechanisms that control the expression of its characteristic repertoire of genes are largely dynamic.
-Our research is directed at understanding this apparent paradox and elucidating the nature of cell stability and cell plasticity.
-By perturbing the intracellular or extracellular milieu, we are probing the regulatory network that determines cell fate and how it can be altered.
+Dr. Blau studies cellular reprogramming, therapeutic interventions to enhance stem cell function in muscle regeneration, and cell rejuvenation strategies.
+By perturbing the intracellular or extracellular milieu, we are probing the regulatory network and molecular grammars that determine cell fate and how it can be altered in aging.
 This knowledge is key to our understanding of nuclear reprogramming and how to enlist cells for therapeutic purposes.
-We are probing the fundamental regulatory mechanisms using cell fusion and dedifferentiation.
-We also focus on dedicated stem cells that exist in our muscle tissues to learn what goes awry as we age or suffer from genetic muscle disorders.
-For example, we have identified skeletal muscle stem cells and have discovered novel small molecules and niche proteins that enhance their function and expand their numbers, which is crucial for muscle regeneration.
+We also focus on dedicated stem cells that exist in our muscle tissues to learn what goes awry as we age or in genetic muscle wasting disorders.
+For example, we have discovered novel small molecules and niche proteins that rejuvenate, expand, and enhance the function of muscle stem cells, crucial for muscle regeneration.
 We have also determined a new role for telomeres in Duchenne muscular dystrophy, which provides novel insights into the development of the disease and potential treatments.A potential strategy to counter short telomere disorders entails our novel method of rapidly extending telomeres.
 To accomplish these goals we integrate diverse powerful single cell technologies for studying cells at the protein, genome, and epigenetic levels, as well as advanced imaging techniques and algorithms for tracking cell fate in vitro and in vivo.
 Our overarching goal is to make a difference in human health.